thedevopsmachine/Zyborg.AWS.Lambda.Kerberos/README.md

 be Base64-encoded and stored as a _secure string_.
 A typical keytab is small enough to easily fit in to the maximum size allowed of
 [4 KB or 8 Kb](https://docs.aws.amazon.com/en_pv/general/latest/gr/aws_service_limits.html#limits_ssm).

+### Pulling from S3

+Another approach would be to _pull_ the keytab file from a secure location that the Lambda function can access.
+An obvious example would be an S3 bucket which can be secured with IAM access controls and server-side encryption.
+The IAM Role associated with the Lambda would need to grant read access to the target S3 bucket and key path.
+This approach is demonstrated in the samples included in this repo.

 ### Creating a Keytab Offline